MohidulHaqueTushar/analyze-Time_Series/details-on-Time_Series/ReadMe.md

 **Generating Synthetic Time Series:**
 It involves combining fundamental building blocks to create diverse examples.
 This allows for creativity in mixing and matching components or adding them together to construct time series of varying complexity.

+**White Noise:** A white noise process is an extreme case of a stochastic process that generates a time series.
+It consists of a sequence of random numbers with zero mean and a constant standard deviation, representing a common assumption for noise in time series analysis.